is273/iscafe-portfolio/Call_findNeedles.md

 and the `needles` string array.
 The `findNeedles` method returns the number of times a value appears in the `haystack` string.

 ## Request Body
-The request body contains data with the following structure:
+The following is an example of the structure of the request body:

 ```
 public class FarmBarn{